kevinsullivan/cs2120f22/src/instructor/lectures/lecture_2.md

 x = y (for *any* x and y of any type), then y = x.

-By transitive, we mean that if x is related to y and y is related to z, then (for any x, y, z, x is related to z in the given relation.
-For equality to be transitive, it must be that if x = y and y = z then x = z.
+By transitive, we mean that if x is related to y and y is related to z, then x is related to z.

 Example: Consider the friends relation on people in Facebook.
 Is it reflexive? symmetric? transitive?